Supportkeyboard_arrow_right

 An "as found" and "as left", if necessary, are performed under the same load cell calibration service and do not incur and additional charge.

-Tension is offered standard with my sensor; can I order a compression and have both tension and compression?
+Tension is offered standard with my sensor; can I order compression only calibration and have both tension and compression?

 Dual direction calibration must be performed at the same time and under the same environmental conditions and calibration setup to be effective.
 A dual-direction calibration service must be ordered to get valid dual-direction calibration information.